- Other Fluke companies:

 One of the qualities of Fluke Calibration test and measurement equipment is excellent longevity.
 With regular care and maintenance, Fluke calibrators can last for many years and become staples of the calibration lab.
 Moreover, many of our customers pride themselves on their ability to repair older equipment, making Fluke Calibration products assets that provide a return on investment for decades.

-When we say a calibrator is “end of life” it can be easy to assume we mean any calibrator that isn’t working and can’t be fixed.
-However, end-of-life calibrators can be used every day.
-That being said, I’d like our customers to know owning a calibrator that has reached end-of-life status not only presents some serious risks to your business or workflow, but can hold your calibration lab back from enjoying some of the latest technology available in newer models.
+When we say a calibrator is “end of life” or "end of service" it can be easy to assume we mean any calibrator that isn’t working and can’t be fixed.
+However, these calibrators can be used every day.
+That being said, I’d like our customers to know owning a calibrator that has reached end-of-life or end-of-service status not only presents some serious risks to your business or workflow, but can hold your calibration lab back from enjoying some of the latest technology available in newer models.

 Planning for Calibrator End-of-Life Minimizes Risk

-To reduce the risk of downtime, the first step is to understand when your equipment reaches its end of life cycle.
-At the end of this post, there’s a table of some common equipment and when it reaches the end of extended support.
+To reduce the risk of downtime, the first step is to understand when your equipment reaches its end-of-life cycle.
+At the end of this post, there’s a table of some common equipment and when it reaches the end of service.
 Even if your calibrator is still within its service life, now is a great time to prepare for when it’s not.

 While it might be tempting to find used equipment to replace or obtain spares, often at a fraction of the cost of a new calibrator, this can incur its own risks.
 When you buy used, you don’t know the history of the unit.
 It might only be listed on the used market because it has a history of problems.
 I have seen customers attempt to pay less than the cost to buy a new unit, only to discover their used-equipment purchase is completely non-functional.
 They ended up with a useless calibrator, and still had to buy a new one.